 About

-Out of scope for JoDaKISS are full-length scientific articles about data, software, or science, as well as simple scripts for running simulations or plotting data, application software without a clear connection to a simulation science approach or living software (i.e. software hosted on GitHub or similar in active development, for such cases you might consider JOSS or similar journals).
-In scope, however, are snapshots of a particular version of software hosted in a data repository as the basis for reproducible research pipelines.
-Also out of scope are data modalities that are far from being useful in a simulation context, such as unprocessed clinical MRI data.
-Within the scope of JoDaKISS, however, would be a dataset with both raw and processed MRI data and necessary software tools and descriptions to use these data in the context of, for example, a grid-based PDE simulation of tumor growth, or a Monte Carlo simulation approach for MRI signal processing.
+Not in scope are simple scripts for running simulations or plotting data, application software without a clear connection to a simulation science approach, or living software (i.e. software hosted on GitHub or similar in active development, for such cases you might consider JOSS or similar journals).
+Within the scope, however, are snapshots of a specific version of software hosted in a data repository as the basis for reproducible research pipelines.

 Editorial board